donkeykang316/42_inception/README.md

  - Sets a new password for the root user connecting from localhost to $DB_PASS_ROOT.
 This ensures the root user has the correct password set
 - `sleep 5` pause the script for 5 seconds to process SQL coomands above and then stop the service with `service mariadb stop`
 - `exec $@` The exec command replaces the current shell process with `$@` which represent in this case starting mysqld_safe to keep the container up

+## Wordpress

+### Dockerfile breakdown
+- `FROM` get debian:bullseye image
+- `EXPOSE` listen port 9000
+- `RUN` download all the dependencies for setting up wordpress: `ca-certificates`  package that provides a set of trusted Certificate Authority (CA) certificates used to verify SSL/TLS connections. `php7.4-fpm` FastCGI Process Manager, it is a version of PHP that is specifically designed to handle and manage web requests more efficiently using the FastCGI protocol. php7.4-fpm is a specific version of PHP designed to handle web requests efficiently and is often used in high-traffic, performance-oriented environments. `php7.4-mysql` is a PHP extension that provides MySQL database support for PHP 7.4.
+It allows PHP scripts to interact with MySQL databases, enabling them to perform operations like connecting to the database, executing queries, fetching data, and managing database records.
+This package is essential for any PHP application that needs to work with MySQL databases, such as WordPress or other web applications relying on MySQL for data storage.
+- `sed -i 's/str1/str2/g'` (Stream Editor) modify file content by replacing str1 with str2, flag i make the in file modification possible